 An educational environment designed to produce and promote original geographic scholarship aimed at providing insight and solutions to the problems facing our society and the environment.

-With approximately 600 undergraduate majors, over 150 graduate students, and thousands of alumni, our department offers students unique access to a broad network of instructors, researchers, private and public industry employers, and a dynamic peer group of fellow geographers.
+With approximately 700 undergraduate majors, a minor in Geology, and over 150 graduate students, and thousands of alumni, our department offers students unique access to a broad network of instructors, researchers, private and public industry employers, and a dynamic peer group of fellow geographers.
 We offer financial support in the form of scholarships, fellowships, teaching and research assistantships, and student employment at both the undergraduate and graduate levels.
 The department is home to eight, active student-led organizations, a variety of summer study abroad and US-based fieldwork experiences, and a highly successful internship program designed to maximize our students’ professional development and career opportunities.
 Every year in the Spring semester we host a student research conference and an alumni reunion and student celebration event.